hamaritho/portfolio/src/jade/includes/md/freshmanproject.md

 Many of our design issues could have been avoided by simply adding more iterations to our project.
 In essence, our final result was really our first prototype.
 We never tried making our design on a smaller scale and were not able to test it in the wind until the day of the Exposition.

 Going through this process, and realizing our error, helped me to better appreciate the art of engineering as well as the science of it.
-I learned the value of making small "throw-aways" that could test designs easily without expending a lot of effort.
+I learned the value of making small &ldquo;throw-aways&rdquo; that could test designs easily without expending a lot of effort.
 I would apply this principle in a later class, Startup Essentials.
 It also taught me the importance of testing often as every given opportunity, even if the entire project is not done.

 This was also my first major group project.
 One of the unique things about group projects with faraway deadlines is that you have complete control over your learning.
 Everything about this project we had to research ourselves; very little fundamental engineering concepts were taught in the class.
 The class focused mostly on what it means to work on a project and to work in a group.
 As a computer scientist, I found this especially challenging.
 While many of the students in the class were mechanical engineers and had some experience with the concepts necessary to the class, I was mostly in the dark.
 Not only that, but I was very uninterested in building anything.